 Other issues which could have impacted on the build but were successfully managed by Enviro Building Solutions included the effects of Storm Francis in August.
 Torrential rain and storm-force winds took a whole bay off a low loader en route for Rochester.
 Prompt action by the team overcame logistical and manufacturing challenges to ensure there were no resultant delays to the project.

 This significant modular build sits well in its chosen position on-site, featuring an attractive combination of brick slip, vertical and horizontal composite cladding externally complemented by aluminium windows and doors.
 There are internal staircases to either end of the building, together with teaching walls installed in classrooms, integrating front of class storage provision with whiteboards and classroom technology.

 Planning conditions for the project also called for major landscaping works, with hedging and planting for shielding purposes to screen the site from the surrounding residential areas.

 From a sustainability point of view, the building achieved a strong EPC B rating, with carbon emissions and U-values significantly exceeding the minimum standards.
 With grid-supplied electricity in a building environment classed as mixed-mode with natural ventilation, the building emission rate has been measured at 14.87kgCO2/m2 per year.

 Despite the supply chain and associated challenges presented by the coronavirus pandemic, Enviro Building Solutions were committed to maintaining the original build schedule as far as possible.
 As a result, the changing rooms were delivered on time and the classroom block just a few short weeks later.
-The final phase of the build covering the installation of the MUGA canopy will be completed as planned early in 2021.
+The final phase of the build covering the installation of the MUGA canopy was completed as planned early in 2021.